ivanpreziosi/gastropod/README.md

-	User::class,			//the Eloquent model of the referenced table 'email',			//the name of the field we want to show in our crud 'user_id',			//is the name of the field holding reference to the other class id GastropodRelation::TYPE_11	//the relation type: see in RadFic\Gastropod\GastropodRelation );
+	User::class,			//the Eloquent model of the referenced table 'email',			//the name of the field we want to show in our crud 'user_id',			//is the name of the field holding reference to the other class id GastropodRelation::TYPE_11	//the relation type: see in RadFic\Gastropod\GastropodRelations\GastropodRelation );
 		*/